awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ivs-channel.md

 # AWS::IVS::Channel<a name="aws-resource-ivs-channel"></a>

-The `AWS::IVS::Channel` resource creates a new channel\.
-An Amazon IVS channel stores configuration information related to your live stream\.
+The `AWS::IVS::Channel` resource specifies an Amazon IVS channel\.
+A channel stores configuration information related to your live stream\.
 For more information see [CreateChannel](https://docs.aws.amazon.com/ivs/latest/APIReference/API_CreateChannel.html) in the *Amazon Interactive Video Service API Reference*\.

 **Note**
  By default, the IVS API CreateChannel endpoint creates a stream key in addition to a channel\.
 The Amazon IVS Channel resource *does not* create a stream key; to create a stream key, use the StreamKey resource instead\.